Completed Community Plans

 Downtown Character PlanThe Heart of Downtown, from the Clear Creek Corridor to Goosetown and the Length of Washington Avenue and Jackson Street to 24th Street

 Beginning in 2006, and with the support of City Council, representatives from four City Boards began working to develop a new set of planning documents for downtown Golden and the Clear Creek Corridor.
 The group named itself the “Downtown Character Committee.”
 Each of these four Boards and Commission members brought a distinct mission and perspective, yet they all shared concern for the downtown area.
-By working cooperatively, these various perspectives were combined to create a comprehensive approach to the issues facing downtown Golden, and developed the Downtown Character Plan (pdf).
+By working cooperatively, these various perspectives were combined to create a comprehensive approach to the issues facing downtown Golden, and developed the Downtown Character Plan pdf icon.

 Central Neighborhoods Plan